Bleach is among the few chemicals that lose their active ingredient over time. It won’t matter whether you have opened the bottle or not.

 What is the Freezing Point of Bleach?

-Many people ask whether their bleach will freeze when left near the pool during the cold days, and if so, at what temperature would that occur.
+Many people ask whether their bleach will freeze when left near the pool (above ground pool and inground swimming pool) during the cold days, and if so, at what temperature would that occur.
 Yes, we can confirm that it does freeze.

 But what we cannot say with certainty is at what temperature due to various reasons, including: